awsdocs/amazon-s3-userguide/doc_source/how-to-set-lifecycle-configuration-intro.md

       + Standard\-IA
       + Intelligent\-Tiering
       + One Zone\-IA
-      + Glacier
+      + S3 Glacier Flexible Retrieval
       + Glacier Deep Archive

    1. In **Days after object creation**, enter the number of days after creation to transition the object\.

    For more information about storage classes, see [Using Amazon S3 storage classes](storage-class-intro.md)\.
 You can define transitions for current or previous object versions or for both current and previous versions\.
 Versioning enables you to keep multiple versions of an object in one bucket\.
 For more information about versioning, see [Using the S3 console](manage-versioning-examples.md#enable-versioning)\.
 **Important**
-When you choose the Glacier or Glacier Deep Archive storage class, your objects remain in Amazon S3\.
+When you choose the S3 Glacier Flexible Retrieval or Glacier Deep Archive storage class, your objects remain in Amazon S3\.
 You cannot access them directly through the separate Amazon S3 Glacier service\.
 For more information, see [Transitioning objects using Amazon S3 Lifecycle](lifecycle-transition-general-considerations.md)\.

 1. To transition *non\-current* versions of objects between storage classes, under **Transition non\-current versions of objects between storage classes**: